moshiverse/OAuth2-Integration/README.md

 GITHUB_CLIENT_SECRET=#YOUR_CLIENT_SECRET_GITHUB

-*(You can obtain these credentials from Google Cloud Cons ole and GitHub Developer Settings.)*
+*(You can obtain these credentials from Google Cloud Console and GitHub Developer Settings.)*

 Google: https://console.cloud.google.com/